tomaszstachera/ts-free-multicloud-k8s/README.md

 This is the exact prompt that I've used (I'm not a Prompt Engineering PhD, so I only spent a few minutes refining it ;) ):

 > Generate Terraform code that will provision three cloud infrastructures as below.
-All cloud-specifig configuration obtain from environment variables.
+All cloud-specific configuration obtain from environment variables.
 Use default boot disks.
 >
 > First setup for AWS:
 > - instance of type t4g.small in region eu-central-1 with public IP and name prefixed with "k3s-master-aws" and AMI ID ami-000b4fe7b39432646